felixwatts/ReactiveSets/README.md

 Reactive Sets provides a declarative way to describe relationships between objects and have those relationships automatically maintained over time.

-Whereas LINQ allows you to describe a transformation of a collection and perform that trasformation once and Rx allows you to describe a transformation on a single value and have that transformation re-applied every time the value changes, Reactive Sets combines both these powers.
+Whereas LINQ allows you to describe a transformation of a collection and perform that transformation once and Rx allows you to describe a transformation on a single value and have that transformation re-applied every time the value changes, Reactive Sets combines both these powers.
 You use a LINQ like syntax to describe a transformation of a collection and ReactiveSets ensures that the transformation is re-applied as the contents of the source collection change over time.

 Practically speaking, Reactive Sets is mostly a set of extension methods on the type `IObservable<Delta<TId, TPayload>>`. `Delta<TId, TPayload>` is a struct describing a mutation to a set of items (add an item, remove an item, clear etc.).
 As in LINQ and Rx, the extension method usually returns a similar type so chaining is possible.